 To the extent Patent Owner asserts that these limitations are not met by Eufinger, they are disclosed in Dean93 and Dean98.
-Dean93 superimposing a landmark-based deformable template with a skull image on which the same set of landmarks have been located.
+Dean93 and Dean98 disclose superimposing a landmark-based deformable template with a rendered image of a skull on which the same set of landmarks have been located.
+EX-1035 p.34; EX-1009 pp.349-350.

+Dean93 discloses that "[t]hese landmark points are used to drive a thin-plate spline map that deforms the template in accordance with the landmark-to-landmark correspondence supplied."
 EX-1035 p.34.
-Dean93 discloses that "[t]hese landmark points are used to drive a thin-plate spline map that deforms the template in accordance with the landmark-to-landmark correspondence supplied."
-EX-1035 p.34 (emphasis added).
-As the "landmarks of the standard wire-frame template [are warped] to match the landmarks of the specimen form, the ridge curves of the template... are warped right along with them."
-EX-1035 p.36.
-"The resulting map...

-is now a deformation of one solid image onto the other which maps landmarks onto their homologues" and "as smooth as possible in between."
+As the "landmarks of the standard wire-frame template [are warped] to match the landmarks of the specimen form, the p.36.
+"The resulting map... is now a deformation of one solid image onto the other which maps landmarks onto their homologues" and "as smooth as possible in between."
 EX-1035 pp. 34, 36 (emphasis added).
-Dean98 uses Dean93's deformable template technique to create average treatment images that can be used "to constrain the design of an implant."
+Dean98 uses this same technique to match a template onto a set of skull images to create average treatment images that are "useful in cases where the patient's own anatomy is an incomplete basis for planning treatment" and are "especially useful" to "constrain the design of a prosthetic implant."
 EX-1009 pp.356-357.
-For the reasons discussed in Section IX.B.4, a POSA would be motivated to combine the teachings of Eufinger, Dean93 and Dean98 to create a deformed template for designing an implant, where the 3D shape of the implant matches the shape of the deformed template.
-EX-1003 ¶151.
+EX-1003 ¶158.